hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/SchemaMesh.md

 ###Structure: Message

 <dl>
-<dt>MessageID: String (Optional)
+<dt>MessageId: String (Optional)
 <dd>Unique per-message ID.
 When encapsulating a Mesh Message in a DARE envelope,
-the envelope EnvelopeID field MUST be a UDF fingerprint of the MessageID value.
+the envelope EnvelopeID field MUST be a UDF fingerprint of the MessageId value.
 <dt>Sender: String (Optional)
 <dt>Recipient: String (Optional)
-<dt>References: Reference [0..Many]
 </dl>
 ###Structure: MessageError